vantakapu/vantakapu/README.md

 Reach me: [LinkedIn](https://www.linkedin.com/in/ravindhar-reddy-vantakapu/)

-I am a master's student in Scientific Instrumentation, I am constantly striving to expand my knowledge and skills.
-My passion for data science and machine learning has led me to actively develop these abilities over the past five months by attending a Data Science boot camp and have completed 500+ hours of coursework through hands-on projects involving web scraping, SQL, Tableau, exploratory data analysis (EDA), and machine learning (ML).
-My passion for understanding and working with data has only grown stronger and I am excited to explore professional opportunities in data science and machine learning where I can utilize my skills and continue to learn and grow.

 ## Projects
 #### Exploratory Data Analysis and Visualization of Safecast Radiation dataset
 - Safecast radiation dataset collected from Kaggle containing 3M+ rows & 12 columns